 The original Bitdefender Box* pioneered smart home security back in 2015!
 At the time, this IoT security device was cutting-edge, but with technology evolving at lightning speed, it’s been seemingly left in the dust.
 The good news is that Bitdefender, the popular provider of anti-virus software, is upping its Box with a second generation product.

-Bitdefender Box 2 offers a promising overhaul of its original product, including improved hardware and expanded malware protection to include advanced threat detection and dynamic vulnerability analysis.
+Bitdefender Box 2 is a promising overhaul of its original product, including improved hardware and expanded malware protection to include advanced threat detection and dynamic vulnerability analysis.
 This new device will scan your home network and smart home devices periodically for any vulnerabilities.
-Bitdefender Box 2 will also include a subscription to Bitdefender Total Security for unlimited Windows, MacOS and Android devices in your home.
-The anticipated market launch of Bitdefender Box 2 is in late 2017, with pre-ordering starting in the fall.
-No word yet on pricing.
+Bitdefender Box 2 also includes a subscription to Bitdefender Total Security for unlimited Windows, MacOS and Android devices in your home.

 The tech world is on pins and needles awaiting the release of the Norton Core, a much anticipated IoT security device due to hit the market in August 2017.
 The Norton Core’s technology works in part like Cujo, in that it inspects deep level metadata packets and uses intrusion detection, advanced machine learning, and Symantec’s global intelligence network to defend your connected home.
 So what’s the big selling point?
 Core supports speeds of up to 2.5Gpbs (more than two times faster than competing devices), along with parental controls, security support for unlimited smart home devices and more.
 Be sure to check out the video below to see how Norton Core (and similar IoT security devices can keep your home safe and secure).